RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 In this case, we're passing TaskOperations for preventing design and for enabling extra rotamers to a PackRotamersMover.
 We also define a MinMover to do minimization.
 In the protocols section, we call the PackRotamersMover first, then the MinMover.

-Sometimes get a salt bridge between R54 and D58, but frequently we don't.
-It's the case that if we start with sidechain configurations which are too far apart, minimizing will never pull R54 and D58 back together to re-form the salt bridge.
+In the original structure, there is a salt bridge between K11 and E34, and we probably want to preserve that.
+The packer may or may not keep that, though -- sometimes in a packer run, we may not get that.
+It's the case that if we start with sidechain configurations which are too far apart, minimizing will never pull K11 and E34 back together to re-form the salt bridge.
 So if we definitely want the salt bridge in our output structures, the time spent on minimizing the non-salt bridged packing output is effectively wasted.
 While this may be seconds in a single run, if we're doing large-scale sampling (say, tens of thousands of trajectories), this could add up to quite a lot of wasted CPU-time.
 In many cases, later steps might take minutes or hours, so avoiding unnecessary computation is definitely worthwhile.
+Additionally, given that one often manually looks at output structures as a final step, it is good to have a way to reduce the amount of output to a managable number of structures.
 In this case, we will use a filter to abandon those jobs that fail to form the salt bridge before we minimize.

 > **Filters are important to allow users to abandon non-productive trajectories and to move on to other jobs, to avoid unnecessary computation.**

-(Note that in a real run we might be better off using constraints to guide the packer to form the salt bridge, rather than filtering afterwards.
-In general, it's normally more efficient to bias sampling and scoring during structure generation, rather than attempt to filter out structures with bad geometries later.
-However, it's often difficult to come up with simple sampling or scoring biases to use for the desired properties, so filtering is the most straightforward way to do it.)

-> **Filtering abandons non-productive trajectories, but it is more efficient still to work to increase the fraction of trajectories that yield productive results.**

 To enforce the salt bridge in this case, we will filter based off the distance between the two atoms: if they're close enough, we can continue.
 If they're too far apart, we'll throw out the structure.
 Skim the [Filters documentation page](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Filters/Filters-RosettaScripts) and look for a filter which might have the appropriate functionality.
 [AtomicDistance](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Filters/filter_pages/AtomicDistanceFilter) ("Filter based on the distance between two atoms.") looks to be what we want.

 As before, copy and paste the example tag from the documentation into the FILTERS section of the XML.
 As mentioned in the documentation for the filter, you can specify either the specific atom name, or you can specify a Rosetta atom type.
 If an atom type is specified, then the closest distance for any atom of the relevant type is used.
-This latter behavior is what we want; we don't care which of the carboxylate oxygens are paired with which of the guanidinium nitrogens.
-Therefore we can specify the atom types: the "OOC" oxygens from D58 pairing with the "Narg" nitrogens from R54.
+This latter behavior is what we want; we don't care which of the carboxylate oxygens are paired with the lysine side-chain nitrogen.
+Therefore we can specify the atom types: the "OOC" oxygens from E34 pairing with the "Nlys" nitrogen from K11.

 Most filters work by computing some structural metric, and then comparing it to a threshold value to determine if the filter passes or fails.
 The AtomicDistance filter uses the "distance" options to set the threshold: distances below this pass, distances above fail.